Lingti Waterfall

 Safety, Permits & Local Etiquette

 - Do's & Don'ts: Respect local customs by dressing modestly in villages.
-Don’t litter—carry trash back.
-Avoid loud music near the falls to preserve the tranquility.
-Ask permission before photographing locals.
+Avoid littering near the waterfall—carry trash back.
+Seek permission before photographing locals.
+Conserve water as it’s scarce in the region.

 Hidden Tips Only Repeat Visitors Know

-- Bring a portable water filter; stream water looks clean but needs purification before drinking.
+- Bring a portable water filter—stream water looks clean but may not be potable.

 Frequently Asked Questions